Skip to Content

 This post may contain affiliate links.
 When you click on these links, I get a small percentage back at no cost to you!
 For more information see my disclosure policy.

 Disneyland is truly a magical place and is definitely one of my favorite places on earth!
-I have grown up visiting the Disneyland Resort with my family and continue that tradition with my own husband and children.
+I have grown up visiting the Disneyland theme parks with my family and continue that tradition with my own husband and children.

 1. Enjoy a Character Meal